-CinemaCompare can also be used to compare multiple databases as with this Warp plasma accelerator visualization that compares (left) isosurfaces found with a topological analysis versus (right) isosurfaces based on regular spacing.
+Cinema:View can also be used to compare multiple databases as with the Warp plasma accelerator visualization,

-CinemaExplorer is a browser based viewer for Spec D databases.
-It includes a parallel coordinates view and a scatterplot view.
+Cinema:Explorer is a browser based viewer for Spec D databases.
+It includes a parallel coordinates plot and a scatterplot view.
 The columns are the data artifacts or derived quantities that are defined in the data.csv file for the Spec D database.
-This example is shows the dark matter density from the Nyx cosmological simulation.
+Fig. 5 shows the baryon density from a Nyx cosmological simulation.
 Note how one can choose a subset of the images to view by selecting a region along one of the variable axes.
 The parallel coordinates view supports linking and brushing allowing the user to query a subset of the data and view the resultant set of images.

 The Cinema viewer projects include:

 - cinema_newsfeed A pipeline approach to present analysis results to the user.